kanthgithub/rxCryptoTicker/readme.md

 ## Streaming:

-- Streaming is done via Cryptocompare Streamer
+- Streaming is done via CryptoStreamingAPI Streamer
-- crptostreamingapi has finer streaming control on CryptoTickers
+- CryptoStreamingAPI has finer streaming control on CryptoTickers
+- CryptoStreamingAPI is the backend module and accessible @ https://github.com/kanthgithub/cryptodashboard

 - streamer will internally make regular API-calls to coinmarketcap-api to get the marketdata snapshot of the preferred tickers choosen by user OR default tickers